 WELCOMING INTERNATIONAL STUDENTS

-These exchanges are also the occasion for the ESADMM to welcome many international students during one or two semesters.
+These exchanges are also the occasion for the Beaux-Arts de Marseille to welcome many international students during one or two semesters.
 Everything is done so that their integration within the school is as fast as possible.
-Free French lessons are given by the ESADMM.
+Free French lessons are given by the Beaux-Arts de Marseille.
 A specific evaluation form is given to the students, and is adapted to the diversity of each student and their school requirements (level of studies, language level, artistic domain, number of credits required etc.) International students are received depending on their level of study in their school of origin.

 CHOICE OF COURSES & CORRESPONDANTS CREDITS for students welcomed in exchange

 We offer every year in September a booklet of courses.
-To start making your choice, you can already find some courses on the website of the ESADMM: www.esadmm.fr
+To start making your choice, you can already find some courses on the website of the Beaux-Arts de Marseille: www.esadmm.fr

-FOR one semestre: every student in exchange must choose at least one territory of practice (5 credits) and get 30 credits maximum:
+For one semestre: every student in exchange must choose at least one CPI (Practice and Research Field), each of one gives 5 credits, and they could get 30 credits maximum:

-– Courses of FLE (French as a foreign language) OR 1 theoretical seminar/course 2 credits
+– Courses of FLE (French as foreign language) OR 1 theoretical seminar/course 2 credits

 – 1 workshop OR 1 ARC 3 credits